Mistral-Yu/3DGS-Viewer-Spark-Test/README.md

 Static 3D Gaussian Splatting viewer built with Spark 2.0 Preview and Three.js.

+This project is intended as a place to test 3DGS linear workflow behavior, color grading, and related look-development workflows.
+There are currently very few web-based tools that focus on this kind of testing.

 This repository is kept intentionally small for GitHub Pages.
 Large sample models are not stored here.

 ## Included